Master of Educational Technology and Applied Learning Sciences: FAQ

 What are my chances of getting in?

-We plan to accept up to 30 students for the class starting in Fall 2023.
+We plan to accept up to 30 students for the class starting in the fall semester each year.
 The chances of acceptance will depend on the number of qualified applicants.

 If I am accepted, may I defer my enrollment?